-How to Choose the Right Football Cleats
+Football Cleats - How to Choose the Right One

-Cleats are the most important part of your football equipment.
+Football Cleats are the most important part of your football equipment.
 They provide traction, ankle support, and mobility, all of which are essential to both your success and your safety while playing.
-It’s worth it to take a little time to make sure that you’re choosing the right cleats for your particular needs.
+It’s worth it to take a little time to make sure that you’re choosing the right football cleats for your particular needs.
 Here are some tips on how to get the right cut, fit, and materials for you.

 What Makes Football Cleats Different from Any Other Cleats?

-You may think that cleats are cleats, but this is not the case.
+You may think that football cleats are just cleats, but this is not the case.
 Different sports require cleats designed specifically for that sport.
 If you are playing football, it is essential that you wear the proper cleats (gridiron or North American football cleats, that is—not to be confused with soccer cleats).
 You also have to make a choice between various types of cleats designed for football.
-Your choice is dependant on what position you play, how much ankle support you require, and what type of field/weather conditions you will be playing on.
+Your choice is dependent on what position you play, how much ankle support you require, and what type of field/weather conditions you will be playing on.

 Types of Football Cleats

 There are two basic varieties when it comes to football cleats—molded and turf.
 Here are the basics you should know about each one.Molded Cleats

 - Low cost

 - Need to replace whole shoe when studs wear down

 - Usually specialized for one type of ground